 from Death: The End of Self-Improvement

-Dissolving is the opening chapter from Joan's book Death: The End of Self-Improvement, published by New Sarum Press, a book about aging, dying and living.
+Dissolving is the introduction from Joan's book Death: The End of Self-Improvement, published by New Sarum Press, a book about aging, dying and living.
+The book is available on Amazon in both paperback and kindle formats.
+Here's the introduction:

 I shall soon be quite dead at last in spite of all.